samuelduchesne/archetypal/paper/paper.md

 *archetypal* will append the IDF file and rerun the simulation.

 Furthermore, *archetypal* features a caching method that handles simulation results.
-This is particularly useful for reproducible workflows such as the Jupyter Notebook programing environment.
+This is particularly useful for reproducible workflows such as the Jupyter Notebook programming environment.
 Reopening a closed notebook and running a cell containing the `run_eplus` command will use the cached simulation results instead of executing EnergyPlus again.
-This offers a drastic workflow speed gain especially when larger IDF files can take several minutes to complete.
+This offers a drastic workflow speed gain, especially when larger IDF files can take several minutes to complete.

 ## EnergyPlus to UMI Template File Conversion